Scholarships + Grants

 If you are an individual company wishing to share your scholarship opportunity please email email@example.com.
 The Financial Aid Office will review your scholarship guidelines and email the information to our students.
 Please do not email multiple requests.

 Grants do not require repayment.
 A prior bachelor’s degree excludes a student from eligibility for federal and state grant-based awards.
-To apply for grants, complete the forms at studentaid.gov.
+To apply for grants, complete the FAFSA at studentaid.gov.

 Federal Pell Grants